Skip to main content

 Net Operating Income in Real Estate: The CRE FinOps Guide

-NOI is the single most important number in CRE finance — and most operators undercount it by leaving CAM recovery on the table.
+NOI is the most important number in CRE finance.
+Most operators undercount it by leaving CAM recovery on the table.

 Read Post